 May and Metzger:

-"Exodus 18:5, The narrative is out of order, for Israel reached the mountain of God later (19.2)." (p.90 Notes.
+(p.90 Notes.
 Herbert G. May & Bruce M. Metzger, editors.
 The New Oxford Annotated Bible With the Apocrypha.
 Revised Standard Version.
 1977.
 Oxford University Press.
 New York)

 I propose that the source of the confusion is that several sites are very near each other, and the narrator is not aware of this, thus the garbled notions that a mountain of God exists at Rephidim along with a rock of Horeb.